thosgood/this-weeks-finds/markdown/101-151/week131.md

 Thousands of clusters have been cataloged by Abell and collaborators.

-And then there are superclusters, each typically containing 3-10 clusters in an elongated \"filament\" about 50 megaparsecs in diameter.
+And then there are superclusters, each typically containing 3-10 clusters in an elongated "filament" about 50 megaparsecs in diameter.
-I don\'t mean to make this sound more neat than it actually is, because nobody is very sure about intergalactic distances, and the structures themselves are rather messy.
+I don't mean to make this sound more neat than it actually is, because nobody is very sure about intergalactic distances, and the structures themselves are rather messy.
 But there are various discernible patterns.
-For example, superclusters tend to occur at the edges of larger roundish
-\"voids\" which have few galaxies in them.
+For example, superclusters tend to occur at the edges of larger roundish "voids" which have few galaxies in them.
 These voids are very large, about 100 or 200 megaparsecs across.
 In general, galaxies tend to be falling into denser regions and moving away from the voids.
 For example, the Milky Way is falling towards the center of the Local Supercluster at